E73web/IRIS_Dimensionality-Reduction-and-Clustering_Emmanuel.HUMBERT/README.md

 This project explores the Iris dataset using dimensionality reduction and clustering techniques.
 It analyzes the relationships between principal components and evaluates clustering performance using a variety of metrics and visualizations.
 The goal is to extract meaningful patterns, reduce data complexity, and identify clusters effectively.

-Key Objectives
+KEY OBJECTIVES

 Dimensionality Reduction:

 Perform Principal Component Analysis (PCA) to reduce the dataset's dimensionality.
-Analyze variance, eigenvalues, cos² (quality of representation), and contributions of variables to principal components.
+Analyze variance, eigenvalues, cos², and contributions of variables to principal components.
-Visualize the results building multiple scatter plots (3D and 2D), biplots, correlation circles
+Visualize results building multiple scatter plots (3D and 2D), biplots, correlation circles

 Clustering Analysis: